Dudeverse/Dubai-trip-gallery/README.md

 # Dubai-trip-gallery

-An attempt to build a responsive image gallery, using css Flexbox.
+An attempt to build a responsive image gallery, using css grid.